impossibleflight/swift-query/README.md

 }
 ```

-You can of course use this model actor explicitly in a task:
+You can of course pass this (or any) model actor explicitly as the isolation context:

 ```swift
 Task {